bellicapelli0/UniAdvisor/README.md

 This endpoint asks for the parameters <b>lat</b> and <b>lng</b> and finds the three closest locations to the given coordinates.

 The above mentioned APIs will default of the Dipartimento di ingegneria informatica e automatica 'Antonio Ruberti' when no parameters are provided.

+<h4>uniadvisor.com:8080/api/stars/</h4>
+This endpoint asks for the parameters <b>location</b> and <b>rate</b> and will recieve the rating specified, update the average rating for the given location, and return it.
+In case only the <b>location</b> parameter is specified, the average rating will be returned, without applying any changes to it.

+This api is intended only for internal use, but is nonetheless available for testing.